Explore spans

 The Info panel appears alongside the selected trace or span and acts as a structured, searchable source of truth during an investigation.
 When you select a trace, the panel displays details for the root span.

-The drilldown includes a Related Data section that brings together telemetry connected to the selected span, trace, or service—such as logs (including errors), events, profiling, infrastructure context, and AI insights.
-This helps you investigate faster by keeping everything in the same view and reducing context switching.
+The drilldown includes a Related data section that brings together telemetry connected to the selected span, trace, or service—logs (including errors), events, profiling, infrastructure context, AI sessions, and AI insights.
+This keeps everything in the same view and reduces context switching.

 Example investigation paths